Techgrounds-Cloud-9/cloud-9-katelindt/02_Linux_1/LNX_02_files_and_directories.md

 ### Overcome challenges

-Sometimes I made mistakes in writing commands, but of course I quickly realized that I had mistyped
+Sometimes I made mistakes by writing commands, but of course I quickly realized that I had mistyped

 ### Results